Nareshix/rsql/lazysql/README.md

 2. ### `sql_runtime!` Macro

-   Use this only when you need the sql to to be executed at runtime with some compile time guarantees. **Rarely needed in practice**.
+   - Use this only when you need the sql to to be executed at runtime with some compile time guarantees. **Rarely needed in practice**.
 You would know when you need it.

+   - Originally, `sql_runtime!` is intended more of an escape hatch when you cant use the `sql!` macro due to  false positives.
+False positives are **extremely extremely rare**.
+Look below for more info.
+This is why u still have to define structs for SELECT statements and specify types for binding parameters for non-SELECT statements

    #### a. `SELECT`